samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 * Create an alternative currency with intrinsic value rooted in real assets.
 * Give TFTs a designated utility by linking the TFTs directly to the growth of the Internet.
-* Support TFTs - aid in its promotion and marketing.
+* Support TFTs - aid in the promotion and marketing of the TF Grid.
 * Ensure the integrity and security of the TFT.

 ### Why did we use Token vs Coin?

 We use the word “Token” because the TFT is much more than a simple coin.
-In our view, coins really only have one function - to act as simple stores of value.
-The TFT represents an economic interest in the TF Grid and is the exclusive payment instrument or currency for which IT capacity can buy bought and sold it the TF Directory service.
+In our view, coins really only have one function - to act as stores of value.
+The TFT represents an economic interest in the TF Grid and is the exclusive payment instrument or currency for which IT capacity can buy bought and sold in the TF Directory service.

 ### How is the TFT different from other digital currencies?